rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

 Spring Boot User Deletion Service — Repository Entity Removal

 ## **High-Level Description:**
-Develop a Spring Boot application that includes a dedicated service for deleting user entities from a relational database using Spring Data JPA.
+A Spring Boot application that includes a dedicated service for deleting user entities from a relational database using Spring Data JPA.
 The service performs the deletion operation by retrieving the user entity and then calling `userRepository.delete(user)` to remove it from the database.
 The solution is structured with a service layer, repository, exception handling, and logging components.
 It emphasizes input validation and robust error management to ensure data integrity while providing detailed traceability through logging.

 ## **Key Features:**
 1. **Project Structure & Setup**